-The Benefits of Vulnerability, Action Despite the Odds
+The Benefits of Vulnerability

 Guess what?
 Courageous actions fail more than they succeed.
 That’s because if the outcome is probable, then there is no need for courage.
 You don’t need courage or hope when there is little or no risk.
 If the result is inevitable and there’s no personal risk, it’s an ordinary choice.
 One benefit of vulnerability is finding the courage to face our fears.

 The problems of society have always been people in power making choices that put others at risk.
-This trait is ruthlessness, which is the absence of “ruth.”
+This trait is called “ruthlessness,” which is the absence of “ruth.”
 It comes from the uncommon noun ruth, which means “compassion for the misery of another.”
 So, someone makes choices with only profit as a measure, and they are ruthless.
 They do not consider the risk to others or the environment as important as money.